EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 <br/>

-# Act VI: Turn the Pi Into an API
+# Turn the Pi Into an API

 Running Qwen from an SSH session is neat.
 Turning the Pi into an AI service for the rest of your network is much more interesting.
 Ollama exposes a REST API on port `11434`, but by default it listens only on: